hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Saving and Restoring Session
 ==============================

-One can use session_save to save the gData corresponding to the currently loaded data, into disk.
-ANd inturn one can use session_load to restore a previously saved session back into runtime memory.
+One can use session_save to save gData-gMeta combo corresponding to the currently loaded data, into disk.
+Inturn one can use session_restore to restore a previously saved session back into runtime memory.

 This can help with avoiding the need to go through the individual data files and build the in memory data, which can save lot of time.
 This is not a full save and restore of the runtime session of the program, so one needs to understand the program flow and its implications, before using it.
+But it can help speed up working with datasets across multiple runtime sessions in a relatively fast way.
+Note that this also saves and restores any of the processed data sets and not just the initial raw data set.

+./FinFoolsErrandKVC.py
+OO>load_data(2013,2021)
+OO>infoset1_prep()
+OO>infoset1_result('elss')
+OO>session_save('mysave1869')
+OO>quit()

+./FinFoolsErrandKVC.py
+OO>session_restore('mysave1869')
+OO>infoset1_result('indexes')

 Older logic, Not yet updated, wrt new logics/flows (i.e if reqd)